 On the SERP

 Ah, the bread and butter of PPC!
-Our dear text ads – with two headlines and one 90-character description.
+Our dear text ads – with two or three 30-character headlines and one or two 90-character description lines.

 These aren’t so much a variation on text ads, but more an automated method of powering them.

-Advertisers upload a variety of headlines and description lines, and Google will shuffle them based on best-expected performance.
+Advertisers upload a variety of headlines and description lines, and Google will shuffle them based on the best expected performance.

-It’s recommended to include at least three headline variations and two description variations, but you’re able to include up to 15 headlines and four descriptions.
+It’s recommended to include at least three headline variations and two description variations (the same as regular text ads), but you’re able to include up to 15 headlines and four descriptions.